 Like it or not, our attention is bought and sold by Google, Facebook, and Microsoft millions of times each day in an industry that drives billions of dollars in online commerce and this trend shows no signs of slowing down.

-At IMPACT, we work with businesses that span the spectrum of being totally new to paid media, never having spent a dollar to advertise their brand online on one end to businesses that have been investing for years and need some fine-tuning on the other.
+At IMPACT, our paid media experts work with businesses that span the spectrum of being totally new to paid media on one end -- never having spent a dollar to advertise their brand online -- to businesses that have been investing for years and need some fine-tuning on the other.

 For the newcomers, the question we most often get is “which advertising platform is right for me?”

 However, like most questions, the answer starts with “it depends.”